Droeftoeter/nearby-pokemon-notifier/README.md

 ## Example
 Check out the ```examples/slack.php``` file.
 Don't forget to set your configuration.
+For a forked example, check out the ```examples/forked.php``` file.

 ## Usage

+Because of recent changes, the default step-interval is set at 6 seconds.
+If you want to search a bigger area, use the ForkedNotifier with multiple accounts.

 ```php
 // Create a new notifier with a PTC username, password